Toronto Metropolitan University

 - A portfolio, including student work and your research, professional practice, and/or creative scholarship

 - Names of three individuals who may be contacted for references

-Any confidential inquiries about the opportunity can be directed to the Department Hiring Committee Chair, Jonathon Anderson, at email@example.com.
+Any confidential inquiries about the opportunity can be directed to the Department Hiring Committee Chair, Dr. Colin Ripley, at firstname.lastname@example.org.

 For any confidential accommodation needs in order to participate in the recruitment and selection process and/or inquiries regarding accessing the Faculty Recruitment Portal, please contact firstname.lastname@example.org.